Citizen Science & Higher Education Symposium

 Can citizen science improve higher education?
 Can higher education improve citizen science?
 What roles can community colleges, private colleges, land-grant universities, historically black colleges and universities, and other institutions of higher education play in introducing students to citizen science?
 How can local communities partner with students and faculty in higher education in carrying out citizen science for environmental justice and actionable solutions?
 How can science centers, museums, and environmental educators partner with institutions of higher education for best practices in citizen science?
 How might K-12 teachers, government agencies, and industry partner with institutions of higher education for innovations in citizen science?
 Explore these questions and many, many more.

 This academic event is open to any citizen science practitioners, students, researchers, educators, organizers, and participants.
 Take part to learn from other citizen science programs, share findings, and discuss ideas while networking with a community of citizen science professionals.
-Attendees can look forward to flash talks, workshops, posters, and a networking lunch.
+Attendees can look forward to flash talks, workshops, posters, and a virtual networking lunch.

 Call for Proposals